 Many providers have found that dictating clinical notes during patient visits saves time and provides ancillary benefits.

 For example, when talking with a patient about their health history or treatment plan, summarizing aloud can double as your dictation and a way to engage the patient, improve understanding, and ensure accuracy.
-Whether you dictate or type, consider completing most documentation in the exam room.
+Consider completing most documentation in the exam room whether you dictate or type.

 3. Know the E/M documentation guidelines